digitaltwinconsortium/ManufacturingOntologies/README.md

     StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh= eus2

-Please note: The StartSimulation script will launch UA Cloud Twin as its last step.
-Please log in with the credentials you provided during the deployment and click Apply to apply the UA Cloud Twin configuration.

-Please note: If you restart Docker Desktop at any time, you will need to stop and then restart the simulation, too!
+Note: If you restart Docker Desktop at any time, you will need to stop and then restart the simulation, too!

 ### Next Steps